Play Date Etiquette 101

 Tips:

-If your child wants to have a sleepover with a friend whose parents you do not know, suggest a play date first so you can meet the child and his/her parents.
+If your child wants to have a sleepover with a friend whose parents you do not know, suggest a play date first.
+This way, you can meet the child and his/her parents.

 If your child called you to come home in the middle of the night, wait two to three months before trying again.
-The behavior is not going to change overnight.
-If it happens in October, try again in December.
+The behavior is not going to change overnight, so give it a little time, then try again.

 If you are the supervising parent and the visiting child seems sad or off, ask if they are OK and if they need anything.
 If they say they are OK, you need to take their word for it (you do not know them as well as your own child).

 If your child is invited on a vacation or day trip with a friend’s family, it’s always a good idea to call the hosting parents to work out the details.
-Ask what your child will be doing, and what an appropriate amount of money would be to send with your child.
-If this is an overnight, you can either give the cash to your child or to the hosts ‘ you know your child’s responsibility level.
-For a long weekend or more, it might be wise to give the money for the weekend to the hosting parent(s).
-It’s always smart to make sure your child has a few dollars in their own pocket, as well.
+Ask what your child will be doing and what an appropriate amount of money would be to send with your child.
+If this is an overnight, you can either give the cash to your child or to the hosts — you know your child’s responsibility level.
+For a long weekend or more, it might be wise to give the money to the hosting parent(s).
+However, it’s always smart to make sure your child has a few dollars in their own pocket, as well.

 Photograph courtesy of Ann Marie Detavernier.